British Army during the American Revolutionary War: Philadelphia, 1777–1778

-Raiding operations 1778–79
+Raiding operations, 1778–1779

-In August 1778 a combined Franco-American attempt to drive British forces from Rhode Island failed.
+In August 1778, a combined Franco-American attempt to drive British forces from Rhode Island failed.
 One year later an American expedition to drive British forces from Penobscot Bay also failed.
 In the same year Americans launched a successful expedition to drive Native Americans from the frontier of New York, and captured a British outpost in a nighttime raid.
-During this period the British army carried out a series of successful raiding operations, taking supplies, destroying military defenses, outposts, stores, munitions, barracks, shops and houses.
+During this period the British army carried out a series of successful raiding operations, taking supplies, destroying military defences, outposts, stores, munitions, barracks, shops and houses.